Learn How To Paint A Horse

 - Paint the hair.

 This traceable is optimized for an 11″ x 14″ canvas.
 Print it on two 8.5″ x 11″ computer paper (standard size) and tape the two together.
-If you would like to scale up or down, you can do so.
-For more information about scaling, see me post here.
+You can also download an 8 x 10 version of this traceable.

 Directions At A Glance: